-List of Famous People with Bipolar Disorder, loosely ranked by fame and popularity.
-Bipolar disorder, also known as manic depression is a mental illness that is classified as a mood disorder.
+Bipolar disorder, also known as manic depression, is a mental illness that is classified as a mood disorder.
 People who suffer from bipolar disorder experience elevated moods alternating with episodes of depression.
 Bipolar disorder has varying levels of severity and in really severe cases there is a risk of suicide and self-harm.
+Like all mental illnesses, it does not discriminate based on fame, money, and privilege.
+Despite their success and esteem, many actresses and other stars suffer from the disorder.

 Who is the most famous person with bipolar disorder?
-Marilyn Monroe tops our list.
-Monroe suffered from mood swings and depression.
+Marilyn Monroe suffered from mood swings and depression.
 She used pills and alcohol to self medicate.
-Monroe died in 1962 of a “probable suicide.”
 Unfortunately, bipolar disorder has contributed to the deaths of several famous people including Kurt Cobain, Amy Winehouse and Virginia Woolf.

 Carrie Fisher on her experience with bipolar disorder: "I'm fine, but I'm bipolar.
 I'm on seven medications, and I take medication three times a day.
 This constantly puts me in touch with the illness I have.
 I'm never quite allowed to be free of that for a day.
 It's like being a diabetic."